VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter05.md

 - `CB_GETLBTEXTLEN`: Correspond to `LB_GETTEXTLEN`, used for getting the length of text of an item of the inner list box.
 - `CB_GETCHILDREN`: Gets the handles to the children of `ComboBox` control.
 The parameter `wParam` holds a editor pointer and `lParam` holds a list box pointer.

 Combo box also provides the message for the inner edit box:
 - `CB_LIMITTEXT`: Correspond to `EM_LIMITTEXT`, used for limiting the length of text in the inner edit box.
 - `CB_SETEDITSEL`: Correspond to `EM_SETSEL`, set the selected text in the editor.
 - `CB_GETEDITSEL`: Correspond to `EM_GETSEL`, get the selected text in the editor.

 You can refer to the description on the list box message and the edit box message in Chapter 21 and Chapter 22 for the concrete use of the above messages.
 The following two messages can be used for a spin combo box:
 - `CB_SPIN`: Send the message to spin the spin box forward or backward, like the user click the up or down arrow besides the edit box (Typing the up or down arrow key in the edit box also can get the same effect).
 The parameter `wParam` controls the direction of the spin, 0 means up, 1 means down.
 - `CB_FASTSPIN`: Send the message to fast spin the spin box, like the user types `PageUp/PageDown` key in the edit box.
 The parameter `wParam` controls the direction of the spin, 0 means up, 1 means down.

 Follow two message can be used for drop down combo box:
-- `CB_GETDROPPEDCONTROLRECT`: Get the rect of the drop down combo box.
+- `CB_GETDROPPEDCONTROLRECT`: Get the rectangle of the drop down combo box.
 - `CB_GETDROPPEDSTATE`: Check the combo box's drop down list is displayed or not.

 ### Messages of Digital Spin Box

 Digital spin box can receive the following messages:
 - `CB_GETSPINRANGE`: Get the maximum and minimum values, which are stored in the addresses to which are pointed to by `wParam` and `lParam`, respectively.
 - `CB_SETSPINRANGE`: Set the maximum and minimum values, which are the values of `wParam` and `lParam`, respectively.
 - `CB_SETSPINVALUE`: Set the current value of the edit box, and the value to be set is passed by `wParam`.
 - `CB_GETSPINVALUE`: This message returns the current value of the edit box.
 - `CB_SPIN`: Send the message to spin the spin box forwards or backwards, the same as the user clicks the up or down arrow besides the edit box (Typing the up or down arrow key in the edit box also can get the same effect).
 The parameter `wParam` controls the direction of the spin: 1 means up and 0 means down.
 - `CB_FASTSPIN`: Send the message to spin the spin box quickly, like the user types `PageUp/PageDown` key in the edit box.
 The parameter `wParam` controls the spinning direction: 0 means up and 1 means down.
 - `CB_GETSPINPACE`: Get the pace and the fast pace of the spin box in a combo box.
 - `CB_SETSPINPACE`: Set the pace and the fast pace of the spin box in a combo box
 - `CB_SETSPINFORMAT`: Sets the format string of integer.
 MiniGUI uses sprintf and sscanf to transform between text string and integer, and make them have specified format.
 After format string is set, MiniGUI will use this format